jphaugla/AZURE-Terraform-CRDB-Module/README.md

 ```

 ### Deploy changefeeds
-* The necessary manual step is to deploy a [CockroachDB Changefeed](https://www.cockroachlabs.com/docs/stable/create-changefeed) across the regions to make active/active cdc-sink between the two otherwise independent regions
+* The necessary manual step is to deploy a [CockroachDB Changefeed](https://www.cockroachlabs.com/docs/stable/create-changefeed) across the regions to make active/active replicator between the two otherwise independent regions
   * Port 30004 is open on both regions to allow the changefeed to communicate with the application server on the other region
 * Start the changefeed on each side with changefeed pointing to the other sids's application node external IP address
 * The changefeed script is written on each of the cockroach database nodes by the terraform script.
 Login to any of the cockroach